matt-harvey/swx/README.rst

   current example, since the parent (``email``) has no parent itself, this would simply expand into the empty string.

 In general, any number of underscores can be entered (with obviously limited usefulness) to traverse up the "activity tree" by a corresponding number of "generations".

+If there is no currently active activity, then all placeholders will simply expand into the empty string.

 These placeholders can be inserted anywhere among the command-line arguments where one or more activity "components" are expected, and will be expanded